lee-zq/Multichannel-GCForest/README.md

 This project implements a **multi-channel deep-forest** based on the pylablanche's [work](https://github.com/pylablanche/gcForest).
 Thus, the project allows you to input multi-channels images.
 ## Using GCForest
+The model uses the sk-learn style with a '.fit()' function to train the gcForest and '.predict()' function to predict.

+### Training gcForest with samples (sample starting)
 The project contains a small sample data set, so you can directly run *main.py* for training, and you can directly see the test results, as follows:
-### Training gcForest with samples (sample starting)
 ```
 cd ./
 python main.py
 ```
-result:
+Result:
 ```
 Slicing Images...
 sliced_imgs shape after MGS：: (2700, 972)